nawwarahauni/SEMESTER_1/Technology & Information Systems/README.md

   + 28th December: Virtual industry talk about System Development@Credence
   + Assignment 4: [System Development Report](https://github.com/nawwarahauni/Year1_Sem1/blob/main/Technology%20%26%20Information%20Systems/Industrial%20Talk%20System%20Development%20Report.pdf)
   > <b>Reflection</b> <br/>
 Writing this report has been an opportunity for me to organize and share my thoughts.
 It allowed me to understand and summarize the content of the talk.
-This process not only strengthened my analytical skills but also provided a platform to communicate our opinions and perspective in a clear and structured manner.
+This process not only strengthened my analytical skills but also provided a platform to communicate my opinions and perspective in a clear and structured manner.
-<br/><br/>
 ## PC Assemble
 - 22 November 2023
  > <b>Reflection</b> <br/>
- After
+From this hands-on experience with dissambling and assembling a PC, it allows me to understand the function of each component and how they all work together to create a fully functional machine.
+This practical exercise provides a better understanding of the hardware concepts from chapter one because I could touch and see everything in action.

 ## Design Thinking
 - Presentation Slide
 - Report
  > <b>Reflection</b> <br/>
- Design thinking assignment has
+The design thinking assignment showed me that the importance of teamwork and project management.
+When we came up with ideas and solved problems, it was interesting how everyone in the team had different thoughts.
+I also learn that effective communication is critical when working in a team.
+By talking and sharing ideas have made our solutions more creative and innovative.